Domain Coverage & Hidden Requirements

 - Do not ignore it - pretending ambiguity does not exist is a red flag

-- Do not over-assume — making too many assumptions signals lack of experience
+- Do not over-assume - too many assumptions signals lack of experience

-- Do not ask the judges — during preparation and presentation, you cannot clarify requirements (during Q&A, judges may steer you, but do not count on it)
+- Do not ask the judges - during preparation and presentation, requirements cannot be clarified (during Q&A, judges may steer, but do not count on it)

-- Do not hedge everything — pick a direction and commit.
-Judges want to see decisiveness with intellectual honesty
+- Do not hedge everything - pick a direction and commit.
+Judges want decisiveness with intellectual honesty.